roy-cruz/cms-das-pre-exercises/_episodes/05-CMSDASPreExercise-RemoteData.md

 {: .challenge}

 # Before you start
 In this set of exercises, we will learn how to do a full-scale analysis using the Worldwide LHC Computing Grid **This set of exercises will take considerably longer than the others**.
 Having your storage space set up may take several days, grid jobs can take a few days to run, and there can be problems.
 Although the actual effort for this exercise is only a few hours, you should **set aside about a week** to complete these exercises.
+(Note: you may or may not use CRAB during CMSDAS; however, to do a real CMS analysis, you will certainly need to use CRAB and/or the storage resources at /store/user/.)

 If you encounter any problems with the exercise, please reach out on Mattermost or send an email to [CMSDASATLPC@fnal.gov](mailto:CMSDASATLPC@fnal.gov) with a detailed description of your problem.
 Outside of CMSDAS, you can find help at the [CRAB troubleshooting twiki](https://twiki.cern.ch/twiki/bin/view/CMSPublic/CRAB3Troubleshoot) or the [Computing Tools forum on cms-talk](https://cms-talk.web.cern.ch/c/offcomp/comptools).

 > ## Note
 > **This section assumes that you have an account on the LPC computers